Subscribe to Updates

 Tier D Lower-end NVME SSD

 Tier D NVME SSDs are budget friendly and provide good performance at an affordable price.
 They don’t come with a heatsink, and some users have reported reliability issues.
-The SMI SM2262G is a high-performance SSD controller that can read and write data quickly.
-In general, SSDs with the SMI SM2262G controller can read at up to 3,500 MB/s and write at up to 3,000 MB/s.
+The SMI SM2262G is a high-performance SSD controller that quickly reads and writes data.
+In general, SSDs with the SMI SM2262G controller can read up to 3,500 MB/s and write at up to 3,000 MB/s.

 BrandModelController